 This article has been authored by a member of The Quint.
 Our membership programme allows those who are not full-time journalists or our regular contributors to get published on The Quint under our exclusive 'Member's Opinion' section, along with many other benefits.
-Our membership is open and available to any reader of The Quint. and send us your articles on .
+Our membership is open and available to any reader of The Quint.
+Become a member today and send us your articles on email@example.com.

 Forty five years ago, India's then Prime Minister Indira Gandhi declared an Internal Emergency and suspended all of India’s civil liberties and fundamental freedoms.
 She ruled from 1975-1977 by decree, and passed a series of controversial constitutional amendments that not only legitimised her dictatorial rule, but also expanded her power, with the most controversial one being the 42nd Amendment.

 It seemed that at that point, India, the poster-child for democracy in the 'Third World' had reached its end.
 India's democracy withstood a bloody partition, the integration of the princely states, three wars with Pakistan, and the worst refugee crises in world history in 1947 and 1971.
 So, could it slide into dictatorial rule in 1975?

 The last six years seem reminiscent of 1975, and have challenged the fundamentals of the Indian Constitution.
 Today, many have pointed out, the country is an ‘Undeclared Emergency.’

 The passage of the UAPA Amendment Act (2019), the Right to Information Amendment Act (2019), the Jammu & Kashmir Reorganisation Act (2019) and the Citizenship Amendment Act (CAA) are amongst many instances where the government used its brute majority to impose its will on the country, similar to Indira Gandhi’s pushing through bank nationalisation, and the passage of the 38th, 39th, and 42nd Amendments to the Constitution.